CharanTeja-06/CharanTeja-06/README.md

 ## 📂 Projects

 🔹 **Agrivision – SIH Project**
-A team project developed for Smart India Hackathon focusing on solving real-world agricultural problems using technology.
+A beginner-level team project created to explore how technology can be applied to agricultural problem statements.
-*(Work in progress – learning through building)*
+This project helped me understand **project structuring, teamwork, and applying basic programming concepts**.

 🔹 More projects coming soon as I continue learning and experimenting.